miklevin/MikeLev.in/index.md

 intuition and muscle memory to improve.

 The new breed of AI text-editors emphasizes this point.
-Your text editor is where you spend a significant amount of time, especially if you use it for general writing and prompt engineering in addition to coding.
-It's as essential as your bed or chair, but even more so because it becomes ingrained in your fingers through muscle memory and shortcuts.
-Switching text editors can be more disruptive than switching programming languages, and forced abandonment occurs as they come and go.
+Your text editor is where you spend a significant amount of time.
+It's even more essential than your bed or chair because it becomes ingrained in your fingers through muscle memory and shortcuts.
+Switching text editors can be more disruptive than switching programming languages.
 Think VSCode is here forever?
 It's already under attack from Cursor.
-As with PFE, Notepad++, TextMate, Sublime Text, Atom, and Brackets, it will come and go, and vim will be all that remains which all others try to emulate.
-If you take up vim, it's because you're thinking in terms of years, decades, and probably a lifetime.
+As with PFE, Notepad++, TextMate, Sublime Text, Atom, and Brackets, it will come and go.
+Vim, the one all the others try to emulate, will be all that remains.

 ## Future-Proofing with LPvg Skills